 Formatting Your Spreadsheet

 Once you have your formulas in place, you can start formatting your spreadsheet to make it more user-friendly.
-Here are a few tips: (See Also: How To Import Range From Another Google Sheet)
+Here are a few tips: (See Also: How To Make A Drop Down On Google Sheets)

 - Use clear and concise headings for your columns.